wbhart/mpir/build.vc14/readme.txt

   mpir\dll\<win32|x64>\<release|debug>

 This means that the 'dll' and 'lib' sub-directories respectively contain the last MPIR DLLs and static libraries built.
-These are then the libraries used to build MPIR applications that require MPIR.
-For example the speed, the tune or the try programs link to the libraries placed in these directories, which means that these applications are always linked to the last MPIR versions built.
+These are convenient library locations that can be used to build MPIR applications.
+But it is important to remember that these locations always contain the last MPIR (static or dynamic) libraaries built.

 The MPIR DLL projects include the C++ files.
 If you want the relevant files excluded from the DLL(s) you build, go to the 'cpp' subdirectory